turbonomic/kubeturbo/deploy/README.md

     * Turbonomic Server URL https://<TurboIPaddressOrFQDN>
     * Turbonomic username with administrator role, and password
     * Turbonomic Server Version.
 To get this from the UI, go to Settings -> Updates -> About and use the numeric version such as “6.0.11” or “6.2.0” (Build details not required)
-    * Running CWOM?
-Go here to see conversion chart for [CWOM -> Turbonomic Server version](https://github.com/turbonomic/kubeturbo/tree/master/deploy/CWOM_versions.md)
+    * Looking for version mappings?
+Running CWOM?
+Go here to see conversion chart for [CWOM -> Turbonomic Server -> kubeturbo version](https://github.com/turbonomic/kubeturbo/tree/master/deploy/version_mapping_kubeturbo_Turbo_CWOM.md)
 * Access and Permissions to create all the resources required:
     * User needs **cluster-admin cluster role level access** to be able to create the following resources if required: namespace, service account, and cluster role binding for the service account.
 * Repo Access and Network requirements.
 Refer to Figure below “Turbonomic and Kubernetes Network Detail”.